 GeneCards Summary for GRIN2C Gene

 GRIN2C (Glutamate Ionotropic Receptor NMDA Type Subunit 2C) is a Protein Coding gene.
-Diseases associated with GRIN2C include Schizophrenia and Alzheimer Disease.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with GRIN2C include Alzheimer Disease and Schizophrenia.
+Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include PDZ domain binding and cation channel activity.
-An important paralog of this gene is GRIN2A.
+An important paralog of this gene is GRIN2D.

 UniProtKB/Swiss-Prot Summary for GRIN2C Gene